Harpos Concert Theatre: Recordings

-Gary Moore performed here on June 23, 1984, during his Victims of the Future tour.
+Gary Moore performed at Harpos on June 23, 1984, during his Victims of the Future tour.
 Four songs of the live album We Want Moore! were recorded that evening and were released the same year.

 Warrant recorded their live CD "Warrant Live 86-97" at Harpos on November 22, 1996.

 Heavy metal band Corrosion of Conformity filmed their live DVD Live Volume at Harpos on April 20, 2001.

 Black Label Society filmed their live DVD Boozed, Broozed & Broken-Boned at Harpos on September 14, 2002; notably, during the recording of that show, the bar ran out of alcohol.